Innovation in Pharma Industry Commercial Design

 An effective commercial model will balance the resource allocations across three primary high-touch designs: patient engagement, account engagement, and physician engagement.

-So, what is your company’s next best move?
+So, what is your company’s next best move for commercial design?

 COVID-19 has accelerated much disruption that was already underway, like declining rep access, increases in virtual engagements, and demonstrating value through HEOR and RWE.
 In response, companies lean towards customer-centric approaches and data interoperability with AI/ML and value-based outcomes.
 To be successful, commercial models must focus on customer engagement, strategy, role and responsibility development, identifying market archetypes to foster management of local health market ecosystems, size and structure, and capabilities to support a new commercial approach.